 - Go shopping at the Cabrillo National Monument Gift Shop.
 Pick up unique gifts and souvenirs like coffee mugs, t-shirts, posters, and jewelry.
 They also have a wide variety of books about the park and its history.
 There’s also a good selection of books on Point Loma and San Diego.

 Cabrillo National Monument is famous for panoramic Pacific Ocean, San Diego Bay and downtown skyline vistas.

 #3 See The “Kidnapped” Cabrillo National Monument Statue

-The original 14 foot tall sandstone statue was commissioned by the Portugese government for display at the 1939 San Francisco Golden Gate International Exposition.
+The original 14-foot tall sandstone statue was commissioned by the Portuguese government for display at the 1939 San Francisco Golden Gate International Exposition.
 The artist Alvaro de Bree created it.
 But it arrived too late to display at the fair.
-A smaller 6 foot replica was featured instead.
+A smaller 6-foot replica was featured instead.

 How it got to San Diego in 1940 is a long story involving legislative shenanigans and a recent widow who just wanted the 7-ton statue out of her garage.
 (Can you really blame her?)
 You can read the whole saga of the statue’s “kidnapping” in this 2008 Union-Tribune article. (link to PDF)